 After you have a one-on-one consult, a comprehensive eye exam must be scheduled.
 At our pre-procedure eye exam, you will be carefully tested and screened to determine if you are a candidate for this procedure.
 Appropriateness for the procedure is based upon your general health, your eye health, your visual correction and your post-procedure expectations.

-Once this information is obtained and the decision is made to proceed, a consultation is scheduled with Dr. VanHorn or Dr. Parekh, who will perform your LASIK procedure.
+Once this information is obtained and the decision is made to proceed, a consultation is scheduled with Dr. VanHorn who will perform your LASIK procedure.
 Your LASIK procedure will be performed at the Laurel Laser & Surgery Center in Brookville, PA or at the Laurel Eye Clinic in Altoona, Pennsylvania.

 If you do not live in the Brookville or Altoona areas, you may return to your primary eye doctor for post-procedure care or to the Laurel Eye Clinic nearest you, where one of our optometrists will care for you.
 Required care following the LASIK eye surgery procedure is minimal.
 Generally, patients are checked one day post-operatively, at one week, 1 month, 3 months, 6 months and one year.